Postgraduate Institute of Medical Education and Research: History

-The founders of the institute are Tulsi Das, Santokh Singh Anand, P N Chuttani, B N Aikat, Sant Ram Dhall and Bala Krishna.
+The founders of the institute are Tulsi Das, Santokh Singh Anand, Pran Nath Chuttani, B N Aikat, Sant Ram Dhall and Bala Krishna.

 The institute was established in 1962 under the erstwhile state of Punjab.
 It was declared as an Institute of National Importance by an Act of Parliament (Sr. No. 51 of 1966) w.e.f.
 1 April 1967.

 Teaching and training

-PGIMER is involved in research for the rural and community related environment and health problems.
+PGIMER is involved in research for the urban and community related environment and health problems.
 The focus of research has been on tackling diseases like diarrhea, tuberculosis, malaria, amoebiasis, systemic vasculitis, relapsing polychondritis, HIV, leprosy, hepatitis, anaemia, leukaemia, hypertension, atherosclerosis, thalassemia, dental caries, oral cancer, stone disease, cancer, and sexually transmitted infections.

 Techniques are available to conduct studies like flow cytometry, chromatography (HPLC, FPLC), molecular biology, positron emission tomography and genetic studies.
 A BSL-III laboratory for mycobacteria is under construction.
 Recently, some highly advanced bio techniques like ultracentrifugation, LC-MS, scanning electron microscopy and whole genome sequencer have been installed in the CSIC, research block B.